StrongMind/culture/devops_standards.md

 - Azure (_Do not use "Consumption Plan" for Prod instances_)
 - GoogleCloud (**deprecated**)

+## Deployment container
+- Docker (with HTTP on port 3000 for HTTP services)

 ## Continuous Integration/Deployment
 - Github Actions
 - Azure DevOps